IAliceBobI/sy-tomato-plugin/README.md

 ## Highlights

-- 🧰 **All-in-one toolbox** — 15 domains, 40+ features: focus, reading, review, capture, references, visualization, AI.
+- 🧰 **All-in-one toolbox** — 40+ features grouped by scenario: focus, reading, review, capture, references, visualization, AI.
 One install replaces a row of plugins
 - 🍅 **Status-bar Pomodoro** — one click to start; focus/break cycles rotate automatically, with configurable backgrounds and sounds
 - 🤖 **AI power** — knowledge-base Q&A grounded in your own notes, streaming answers with sources; annotation discussions can be saved as content blocks
 - 📖 **Reading input loop** — reading points remember where you stopped, annotations mark as you read, and what you read turns into review cards in one click